DrugAbuse.com - Powered by American Addiction Centers

 • Access to medical and mental healthcare services, when needed.

-Types of Inpatient Rehab Programs
+Types of Inpatient Drug and Alcohol Rehab Programs

-• Intensive inpatient rehab: Higher-intensity, medically-monitored care with 24-hour physician access for medical management of withdrawal symptoms, as well as treatment attention for other mental health and medical health issues that require inpatient care.
+• Intensive inpatient rehab: Higher-intensity, medically monitored care with 24-hour physician access for medical management of withdrawal symptoms, as well as treatment attention for other mental health and medical health issues that require inpatient care.

 • Short-term rehab programs: Often, the short-term focus at the start of any inpatient or residential rehab program will be on detox and withdrawal management, with preparation for additional post-detox treatment.
 Programs may differ in their level of structure, intensity, and duration of treatment.